patricoferris/omditor/README.md

 #### Store

 The first thing we need is a git-store, backed by the browser's IndexedDB.
 With the right functor magic this is straight-forward enough.
+I encounter some issues with `irmin-indexeddb` (see [this repo for more details](https://github.com/patricoferris/irmin-http-repro)).

 <!-- $MDX file=src/client/store.ml,part=1 -->
 ```ocaml